mohammadkaifshaikh01/Sav-Assignment/Sav-Ass/README.md

 ### **2. Stories.jsx**

 The `Stories` component fetches and displays a list of stories from the Hacker News API.
 It also implements pagination to allow users to navigate through the results and integrates Google reCAPTCHA to ensure human interaction before data can be loaded.
+Additionally, it includes drag-and-drop functionality for user-friendly interaction.

 #### **State Variables**
 - `stories`: An array that holds the fetched stories.